-DISPLAY: Verse poster 43-A. Point to Genesis 1:1 on the poster.
+DISPLAY: Poster 43-P1.
+Point to Genesis 1:1 on the poster.

 We have learned that God is eternal.
 God does not have a beginning.
 God does not have an end.
 No one made God.
 God has always been.
-We also learned that in the beginning, God made heaven and earth.
+We also learned that in the beginning God made heaven and earth.
 God is the creator.

-John 1:1 calls Jesus "The Word."
+John 1:1 calls Jesus "the Word."
 (Point to "the Word" in the verse and read it.)

-ACTIVITY: (On the board, write: "The Word" = Jesus.)
-This time when I read the verse, I am going to say "Jesus" instead of "the Word" to make it easier for us to understand.
-(Do so.)
+ACTIVITY: On the board, write: "The Word" = Jesus.
+Read John 1:1 a couple more time.
+Each time, substitute "Jesus" for "the Word" to help the students understand Jesus is "the Word."